 Wealthfront is one of the earliest robo-advisors, with an impressive investment committee, best-of-breed Path financial advisor, and excellent investment choices.
 Wealthfront has one of the most comprehensive investment interviews.
 The Path digital financial advisor comparable to speaking with a human financial planner.
 This indepth analysis of your investment goals, financial situation, and risk tolerance leads to a recommended portfolio ideal for you.

 The investment choices are widely diversified and include allocations to real estate and energy, as well as typical stock and bond funds.
 Wealthfront is possibly the only robo with a 529 college savings plan account.
+Users can customize their investments by adding strategy ETFs, from a list of more than 200, and two cryptocurrency funds.
+Or you can create your own portfolio, and Wealthfront will manage it for you.

 A secret about Wealthfront that they don’t advertise is that all customer support staff are credentialed stock brokers and some are even Certified Financial Planners.